sound-scape-explorer/sound-scape-explorer/README.md

 ### Explore your data

-In order to explore your generated data, please refer to the two following methods.
+In order to explore your generated data, please refer to the following methods.

+`Front` will be served at [localhost:8080](http://localhost:8080)

+`Audio` will be served at [localhost:3000](http://localhost:3000)

 > **Note**
 >